 I have realised that I have four broad areas of privilege that will help me survive the side effects of this pandemic (as in the non-health effects).
 These are my financial health, physical location, practical logistics, and my mental and emotional wellbeing.
 I’m outlining them below (from my perspective) as a way of documenting my own understanding of the COVID19 pandemic.

 Financially, I began the lockdown with a bit of money in my savings account.
 Not a lot of money, but enough to get by.
-I also “lucked into a job offer” just before the lockdown which has meant that my savings has been growing – especially as I don’t have the expenditures of commuting costs or treating myself to shop-bought lunches.
+I also “lucked into a job offer” just before the lockdown which has meant that my savings have been growing – especially as I don’t have the expenditures of commuting costs or treating myself to shop-bought lunches.
 Not to mention the savings of not popping into the Morningside charity shops every few days to pick up deals on second-hand frocks.